This is the February 2014 edition of the New York City-Long Island

 Babylon: John Melfi,W2HCB email@example.com

-Huntington: Steve Hines, N2PQJ, Town of Huntington ARES/RACES meetings are held quarterly.
-For more information, see: http://www.wb2lua.com
+Huntington: Steve Hines, N2PQJ, Town of Huntington ARES/RACES meetings are held twice a year-in March and September.
+For more information, see: http://www.wb2lua.com/toh.htm

 Islip: John Blowsky, KB2SCS firstname.lastname@example.org